A Wrongful Death claim is a lawsuit pursued when someone is killed as a result of another person’s wrongful conduct.

 Farris, Riley & Pitt, LLP has obtained several multimillion-dollar verdicts and settlements.
 Kirby Farris and Ken Riley have admissions to the United States District Court for the Northern, Middle, and Southern Districts of Alabama, as well as the Alabama Supreme Court.

 Our firm has managed several wrongful death cases and can start an independent investigation immediately to determine the specific cause of your loved one’s death as well as all possible liable parties.
 We will collect all necessary evidence and interview all relevant witnesses.
+The Birmingham wrongful death attorneys at Farris, Riley & Pitt, LLP have represented many families who have lost loved ones.
+They know that each case element is vital to recreating the events leading to and following the victim’s death.

-Employers often hire accident reconstructionists; at other times, experts evaluate and analyze machinery or products for faulty components.
+Employers often hire accident reconstructionists.
+At other times, experts evaluate and analyze machinery or products for faulty components.
 Our wrongful death lawyers in Birmingham go to great lengths to develop, prepare, and utilize all necessary evidence for trial.

 Understanding Wrongful Death Claims in Alabama